If someone caused your injury, you’re typically focused on getting a big settlement.

 On the other hand, an injured person usually has the worse negotiation position if their health “insurance” was acquired through a big employer.

 If the injured person’s health insurance is through a big employer, the plan is usually self-funded.
 Thus, federal law applies and, when it comes to reductions, it is much more favorable to big corporations than individuals.

-So, for employees of Walmart, Publix, Target, CVS, the health plan doesn’t legally have to reduce your lien that much (if at all).
+So, for employees of Walmart, Publix, Target, CVS, the health plan likely doesn’t legally have to reduce your lien.

 Medicare is a health insurance program for certain individuals.
 If you are injured in an accident, Medicare is usually, though not always, the Secondary Payer.
 You should always give your Medicare card to a doctor or medical provider who is treating you, even if you are in a car or truck accident.